Elveta

 Sanxing S34U18

 Sanxing usually comes with an RJ12 port.
-Used for example at Vattenfall and Gotlands Elnät in Sweden.
+Used, for example, by Vattenfall and Gotlands Elnät in Sweden.

 Sanxing S34U18